-However, the world has moved on since then and while the key ideas which emerged then may still be valid, we need to check in with each other to refresh what has been done so far.
+However, the world moved on since then and while the key ideas which emerged then may still have been valid, we needed to check in with each other to refresh what has been done so far.

-It is important we bring together different sections and interests in Thornhill to sit down to talk about what we think is important to us about living in Thornhill and what improvements are needed.
+It was important to bring together different sections and interests in Thornhill to sit down to talk about what we think is important to us about living in Thornhill and what improvements are needed.

-To make this happen we have arranged a Community Gathering for Saturday May 20 2023.
-More information here
+To make this happen we arranged a Community Gathering for Saturday May 20 2023.

-The more people who join in the conversation the more likely we are to have a realistic and deliverable plan.
+The more people who joined in the conversation the more likely we were to have a realistic and deliverable plan.
 A clear plan demonstrating credible need will provide information to encourage other organisations to support our ambitions.

-We’re now preparing for the event on 20 May and are building a mailing list and working group to see it through.
+We’re building a contact list and working group to see it through.

-The day be facilitated by Jamie Hamilton and Roland Playle, Community Chartering Network, who have worked with communities all over Scotland.
+The day was facilitated by Jamie Hamilton and Roland Playle, Community Chartering Network, who have worked with communities all over Scotland.

 The chart below shows what respondents felt would make Thornhill a better place to live and thrive when they answered a village Questionnaire, April 2021.